My Gorgeous Gadamer’s Language and Understanding

 From the religious gesture of listening to divine silence when it is “as if the pain of isolation were resolved” one can return to thinking as a way of loving of truth: an interpretive stance in which we want all our judgments to be determined by objective reality instead of by our own desires.
 Refreshed.

 My usage of the word freedom here has to do with the freedom given to me along with my being a man.
-This freedom is the foundation of my humanity; it gives uniqueness to my very existence.
-But also freedom from “my” culture, society, and law—where ‘freedom’ denotes that area of activity in which social organization neither forbids nor dictates, but leaves me free to make my own choices without fear of reprisal.
+This freedom is the foundation of my manhood.
+Gives uniqueness to my very existence.
+But also freedom from “my” culture, society, and law—where freedom denotes that area of activity in which social organization neither forbids nor dictates, but leaves me free to make my own choices without fear of reprisal.
+(What Giorgio Agamben coins as ‘the lawful’, here.)

 At this moment, in the main text, for reasons of time as well as because I’d like to not sail away from the current topic, I cannot go into the details of what I see as, often oxymoronic, linguistically demonic phenomena (in other words, whatever appears to be linguistically engineered in order to possess a man, take him away from his good sense and make him lose his marbles) such as “hate speech”, “misinformation”, “disinformation”, “social distancing”, “conspiracy theory”, “the science”, “LGBT (etcetera) rights”, “saving lives”, “preventing deaths”, “war on Ukraine”, “independent expert”, “fact-check”, “Artificial Intelligence”, “untruth”, “climate change”, “health sector”, “rules based order”, “world order”, “Public Health”, and other groupthink-inducing monstrosities.
 But, because I can’t stop myself from doing so, please let me just bring an antidotum from Bertolt Brecht here, who writes in On Restoring Truth (1934):